GUAZÁBARA TRIBE

 The training begins by targeting vital spots of the body to break limbs and incapacitate the opponent.
 The training is then followed up with the use of the long and short blade and later the manaya (ax).

-THE WORLD GUAZABARA FEDERATION
+THE GUAZABARA TRIBE

 Guazabara, Esgrima de Mano, Macana Y Machete.
 A training manual for the Guazabara student is now available on Amazon and Barnes & Noble.
 Please follow the links below to purchase.